 Dalcross, or Inverness Airport, is approximately 45 minutes by road from Belladrum and 1.5 hours flying time from London.
 For details of all operators offering flights to and from Inverness on routes, please go to Highlands & Islands Airports web site at http://www.hial.co.uk/

 Disabled Access Information

-In order to limit numbers of non-disabled persons camping and parking in the disabled area, specific rules apply to acquiring disabled tickets, disabled carers’ tickets and to disabled persons’ guests in that area.
+In order to limit numbers of persons camping and parking in the Mobility Area, specific rules apply to acquiring Mobility tickets, carers’ tickets and guests in that area.
 Parties are restricted to four and only one car per party.

-Yes, Blue Badge disabled campers with mobility issues only can camp and/or park in the Disabled Camping & Parking Area.
-Disabled persons without mobility issues should park in the appropriate area for where they want to camp - parking passes available here: https://www.skiddle.com/pages/bellapasses.php
+Yes, Blue Badge campers with mobility issues only can camp and/or park in the Mobility Camping & Parking Area.
+Persons without mobility issues should park in the appropriate area for where they want to camp (quiet/family/general) - parking passes available here: https://www.skiddle.com/pages/bellapasses.php

 I’m disabled – what do I do about tickets and how does my carer get one?

 IF YOU ARE NOT A BLUE BADGE HOLDER:

 You should buy your ticket in the normal way through our tickets page and select the parking pass suited to the area where you want to camp.
 For your free carer’s ticket, you should then apply to Mary Ferguson with evidence of disablement (ie photocopy/scan of DLA letter front page) - email: email@example.com.

 IF YOU ARE A BLUE BADGE HOLDER: